caido/documentation/src/reference/features/logging/search.md

 There is an implicit AND in-between each of those sections.
 :::

-View the [Filters](../overview/filters.md) documentation for more information.
+View the [Filters](/reference/features/overview/filters.md) documentation for more information.

 <img alt="Advanced search options" src="/_images/search_adv_menu.png" center/>

-::: tip
+::: tip TIPS

+- [Applying a Scope Preset](/reference/features/overview/scope.md) is supported by Search.
+- [Applying a Filter Preset](/reference/features/overview/filters.md) is supported by Search.
 - Clicking the column names (_located at the top and spanning horizontally_) within the top request list pane will sort the requests by the selected column category.
-View the [Sorting by Properties](../overview/sorting.md) documentation for more information.
+View the [Sorting by Properties](/reference/features/overview/sorting.md) documentation for more information.
+- Clicking the `{}` button will toggle the Pretty/Raw display option.
+- If you have installed the rendering engine - clicking the image icon located at the top-right corner of the response pane will present a visual representation of the response.
+View the [Basic Configuration](/quickstart/beginner_guide/setup/config.md) documentation for more information.

 :::